-As Associate Creative Director, Terri likes to shake things up, creating powerful marketing solutions for her clients along the way.
+As Creative Director, Terri likes to shake things up, creating powerful marketing solutions for her clients along the way.

 One of the most decorated copywriters in Atlantic Canada, Terri has won a host of metal bits and pieces from shows like ICE, CASSIES, London International, Applied Arts, ADCC, Marketing, Extras, Crystals, Media Innovation Awards, Canadian Marketing Awards, HSMAI, Atomic, and Promo Awards.

 For fun, Terri designs tea towels, drinks rosé, and hangs out with her giant rescue dog Buckley.
 She’s also recently discovered surfing, which may or may not end well.

 Trevor is an anomaly.
 He’s honestly the most impressive creative person around.
 When he’s not developing award-winning websites or coming up with kick-ass campaign ideas, you’ll find him in his shed with wood chips flying as he continues to quench is thirst for creativity (ask him about the guitar stands he most recently made – amazing!).

 With over 15 years experience in marketing and an educational background in traditional design, Trevor has created award-winning work for Newfoundland and Labrador Tourism, Parks Canada, The Marine Institute of Memorial University, Newfoundland and Labrador Liquor Corporation, Fairmont Hotels, Johnson Insurance and Husky Energy.

 Whether it’s a custom made game, a complete social media strategy or eye-catching online ads, he has the skillset to execute with confidence.